A.B. in Economics with distinction, Georgetown University, 1981

 Publications click here.

-Referee for: Acta Biotheoretica, American Economic Review, American Economist, American Journal of Agricultural Economics, American Political Science Review, Applied Stochastic Models in Business and Industry, BMC Medical Research Methodology, Chemometrics and Intelligent Laboratory Systems, Communications in Statistics: Simulation and Computation, Computational Economics, Computational Statistics and Data Analysis, Computational Statistics, Econ Journal Watch, Economics Letters, El Trimestre Economico (Mexico), European Journal of Operational Research, Informs Transactions on Education, Interfaces, International Journal of Forecasting, Journal of Applied Econometrics, Journal of Development Studies, Journal of Econometrics, Journal of Economic and Social Measurement, Journal of Environmental Quality, Journal of the European Economic Association, Journal of Financial and Quantitative Analysis, Journal of Forecasting, Journal of Income Distribution, Journal of Industrial Economics, Journal of Physiology, Journal of Quantitative Economics, Journal of Statistical Software, Journal of the Association for Information Systems, LIBER Quarterly, Management Information Systems Quarterly, Management Science and Engineering, Mathematica Journal, National Science Foundation, Progress in Development Studies, Proceedings of the Royal Society A, Research Policy, Review of Accounting and Finance, Review of Economics and Statistics, Statistics and Probability Letters, The American Statistician
+Referee for: Acta Biotheoretica, American Economic Review, American Economist, American Journal of Agricultural Economics, American Journal of Evaluation, American Political Science Review, Applied Stochastic Models in Business and Industry, Biometrical Journal, BMC Medical Research Methodology, Chemometrics and Intelligent Laboratory Systems, Communications in Statistics: Simulation and Computation, Computational Economics, Computational Statistics and Data Analysis, Computational Statistics, Econ Journal Watch, Econometric Reviews, Economics Letters, El Trimestre Economico (Mexico), Empirical Economics, European Journal of Operational Research, Handbook of Applied Investment Research, IEEE Transactions on Knowledge and Data Engineering, Information Resources Management Journal, Informs Transactions on Education, Interfaces, International Journal of Forecasting, International Journal for Re-Views in Empirical Economics, Journal of Applied Econometrics, Journal of Development Studies, Journal of Econometrics, Journal of Economic and Social Measurement, Journal of Environmental Quality, Journal of the European Economic Association, Journal of Financial and Quantitative Analysis, Journal of Forecasting, Journal of Income Distribution, Journal of Industrial Economics, Journal of Physiology, Journal of Quantitative Economics, Journal of Statistical Software, Journal of the Association for Information Systems, LIBER Quarterly, Management Information Systems Quarterly, Management Science and Engineering, Mathematica Journal, Mathematics Magazine, National Science Foundation, Proceedings of the Royal Society A, Progress in Development Studies, Progess in Development Studies, Research Policy, Review of Accounting and Finance, Review of Economics and Statistics, Science (AAAS magazine), Science & Philosophy, Statistics and Probability Letters, The American Statistician, Wiley Interdisciplinary Reviews: Computational Statistics